Skip to main content

 3. Determine the severity rating for automatically-created tickets

-This can be done from the Issues page, by simply clicking the Send to: Azure DevOps button.
+This can be done from the Issues page, by simply clicking Actions > Send to Azure DevOps.

 You can choose the Project and Work Item each time, allowing you to manually send different issues to different areas of Azure DevOps.